Field-Day-2022/desktop-data-manager/README.md

 To quickly get started with the Field Day: Desktop Data Manager application, follow these steps:

-1. Visit the [Firebase hosting](https://asu-field-day-webui.web.app/) page to access the application.
+1. Contact Dr. Bateman for the current desktop app access information.
 2. Note that an ASU email address ending with `@asu.edu` is required to log in and use the application.

 The application can be installed as a PWA (Progressive Web App) on your device for easy access.
 To install the application as a PWA, follow these steps: